Iwuanyanwu, a great tower in engineering, says Uzodimma

-Governor Hope Uzodimma of Imo State has described Chief Eng.
+Governor Hope Uzodimma of Imo State has described Chief Engr.
 Emmanuel Iwuanyanwu as a great tower in engineering and other fields of human endeavour.

-The Governor did on Thursday in his remarks at the 5th Eng.
+The Governor disclosed this on Thursday in his remarks at the 5th Engr.
 Emmanuel Iwuanyanwu Lecture Series held at Rockview Hotel Owerri.

 The theme of this year’s lecture was, ‘State of Infrastructure in Nigeria: An Embarrassment for Local Content Advocacy in the Construction Industry.’